 Anthony also holds a Masters degree in physics from Brigham Young University, and has 25 years of experience as a classical musician, playing and teaching multiple instruments including the string bass, violin and piano.
 He also designed and built a fully functional harpsichord.
 He has tuned for various artists, including The Piano Guys, Peter Breinholt, and The 5 Browns.

 In 2013 Anthony and his wife Brittany moved to Seattle, where they play in the volunteer Ensign Symphony.
 Brittany is an accomplished violin teacher and is working toward a PhD in psychology at Seattle Pacific University.
-Anthony is an avid physics geek and part-time inventor whose most recent project was to build a 3D printer.
+Anthony is an avid physics geek and part-time inventor whose most recent project was to develop a piano tuning app called Easy Piano Tuner that can be used by professionals and hobbyists to tune pianos to a professional standard.

 19232 15th Ave NE